Best Storm Sorcerer Build - Eye of the Storm - Baldur's Gate 3 (BG3)

 | It allows you to knock back targets and deal thunder damage. |

-| Selection | Description |
+| Spells | Description |

 |---|---|

-Can be a lifesaver against enemy casters in case they will be able to cast a powerful spell. |
+| Can be a lifesaver against enemy casters in case they try to cast a powerful spell. |

 Gear Recommendations